10kaoru12/sophia/README.md

   </a>
 </p>

-> This project uses tradingview and firebase cloud functions to perform fully automated virtual currency trading.
+> This project is a BOT that uses python to automate virtual currency transactions.

 ### 🏠 [Homepage](&#34;https://github.com/10kaoru12/sophia&#34;)

 ## Prerequisites

 - python3
-- postgreSQL
+- MongoDB
 - docker

 ## Install